Valuing HVAC Companies

 After comparing your own numerical figures to the statistics above, you will be able to identify areas of weakness and strength.

 Service agreements produce consistent revenues and repeat customers.
 One of the most difficult aspects of renewable service agreements is explaining the benefit to the customer.
 The strongest selling point is preventative maintenance.
 A preventive maintenance plan ensures the effectiveness and efficiency of products sold.
 By servicing HVAC systems on a regular basis, customers forego higher repair costs.
 If this does not convenience the customer, other options include offering better pricing or a customer loyalty program.
 There are countless incentives to test with customers.
-Train your technicians and sales people on these different benefits to pitch to customers.
+Train your technicians and salespeople on these different benefits of pitching to customers.
 Ultimately, the goal is to increase customer loyalty and topline revenue.

 I have spoken with several individuals within the HVAC space that have not prepared a business plan.
 One HVAC owner in particular simply stated that if they have the capability to fulfill, they will look into other products or services.
 This pattern of thinking distracts you from identifying ways to grow your company.
 If you are able to assess your company and identify ways to increase revenue and profits, buyers will want to buy your company.